It rained in both worlds on the night Scott Dyson became the Interloper.

 Pain flared like lightning in Scott’s ankle and he stumbled over his untied shoelaces.
 He went sprawling to the ground, grazing his palms and twisting his ankle awkwardly beneath him.

-The man who would yet become the Interloper could not tell where he ended and the storm began.
+And the man who would yet become the Interloper could not tell where he ended and the storm began.
 In some ways he felt exquisitely aware of the solid ground beneath him; yet he also felt as though he were free-falling into some unknown darkness—a black hole of despair from which he would never escape.

 And then: a sudden feeling of lightness as an unseen hand lifted him out of the storm and deposited him onto cold, dry concrete.
 Slowly, he opened his eyes.